-The Romney Marshes are a very important area for farmland birds, owing to the presence of key species: grey partridges, corn buntings, turtle doves, tree sparrows, yellow wagtails and lapwings.
-In addition, there are populations of other red-listed species, including skylarks, yellowhammers and linnets.
+The Romney Marshes are a very important area for farmland birds, owing to the presence of key species like grey partridges, corn buntings, turtle doves, tree sparrows, yellow wagtails and lapwings.
+In addition, there are populations of other red-listed species including skylarks, yellowhammers and linnets.

 The Romney Marsh Farmland Bird Project offers free advice to farmers across the Marshes to encourage them to provide these farmland birds with their three basic ecological requirements, the 'Big Three':

 - Insect-rich habitat to feed chicks in summer

 - Seed-rich habitat for food over winter.

 Incorporating these habitats across the farm will also benefit other wildlife including brown hares, bumblebees and wildflowers.

 We have a particular interest in tree sparrows in the area, because Romney Marshes and the surrounding area are through to be the last-known breeding colony(s) found on farmland in the South East.
 Exact population figures and breeding areas are not fully known, so we're gathering data on their distribution.